 Food can become contaminated by chemicals when they enter via the fungicides or pesticides farmers use to treat crops.
 However, they can also enter food via poultry and bovine feed additives.
 Similarly, if plants or animals were unknowingly exposed to contamination in the soil or water, this, too, can result in contamination.

 When the wrong chemicals are chosen for cleaning, or when a cleaning product is not used as directed, contaminated food can be the result.
 The same is true when the wrong chemicals are used to clean the equipment that processes food, the area where food is prepared, and the containers used to store food.

 Chemical contamination via metals can occur with unlined cans which store acidic foods, causing a reaction that causes the food to absorb metals.
 Contamination can also occur via some kitchen equipment, such as cookers and fridges which typically contain cadmium.
-As well, any galvanized surface will likely contain zinc, which can also contaminate food if contact with it occurs.
+As well, any galvanized surface will likely contain zinc, which can also contaminate foods that come in contact with it.

 In general, biological contamination occurs when germs enter food.
 This can occur at any point in the harvesting, shipping, storage, and preparation of food.
 Pathogenic bacteria are the cause of food poisoning, and spoilage of food occurs when parasites, mold spores, and similar contaminants cause rotting and decomposition.

 The intestines of animals which are raised for food contain bacteria which, although they are healthy for the animal, can cause serious illness in the human body.
 One example of this is E. coli.
 Although the parts which contain these bacteria are discarded, they can sometimes come in contact with meat.

 The same is true of dairy products, which can also become contaminated in this way.